Email information is followed by @css.edu unless otherwise noted.

 Lynn is an Industrial/Organizational Psychologist with a Ph.D. from the University of Missouri-St. Louis, an M.S. from North Dakota State University, and a B.A. from The College of St. Scholastica.
 Dr. Kalnbach teaches Research Methods, Statistics, Social Psychology and Organizational Behavior.
 Her research interests focus on organizational issues including employee turnover and morale and organizational assessment, evaluation, and change.
 Dr. Kalnbach is the advisor of the student psychology organization (PASS).

-Dr. Swenson is a Professor of Management at the College in the School of Business & Technology, and Director of the Online MBA for Rural Healthcare. .
-His doctorate is in Counseling Psychology and post-doctorate diplomate in Forensic Psychology, and he holds master's degrees in Management, Media and Technology, School Counseling, and IT Leadership.
-His academic interests include shiftwork, systems theory, crisis and stress management, program evaluation, and ethics.
-Dr. Swenson teaches a variety of courses in the School of Business and Technology, including Crisis Management, Organizational Behavior, Leadership, Team Management, Organization Development, and Marketing/Consumer Behavior.
+Dr. Swenson is a Professor of Management at the College in the School of Business & Technology, and Director of the Online MBA for Rural Healthcare.
+He is a Licensed Psychologist with a doctorate is in Counseling Psychology and post-doctorate diplomate is in Forensic Psychology, and he holds master's degrees in Management, Media and Technology, School Counseling, and IT Leadership.
+His academic interests include shiftwork, systems theory, crisis and stress management, leadership pathology, and ethics.
+Dr. Swenson currently teaches Organization Development, Marketing/Consumer Behavior and Capstone/Thesis courses.
 He is the author of over 100 articles, book chapters, psychological tests, and a book, "Stress Management for Law Enforcement Officers."
-He also advises graduate students on final research projects.
-Dr. Swenson’s personal interests include t'ai chi ch'uan, computer simulations, medieval history, writing,and blacksmithing.
+He is currently working with the American Bar Association on a nation-wide survey of judicial stress, and co-facilitates the Integrative Systems Group on healthcare issues.
+Dr. Swenson’s personal interests include t'ai chi ch'uan, computer simulations, medieval history, writing, and blacksmithing.